viamrobotics/viam-typescript-sdk/ReactNative.md

 # React Native & Viam's TypeScript SDK

-Viam's React Native support is still experimental.
-Therefore, we've provided this document for with detailed instructions on including Viam in your React Native project.
+This document contains detailed instructions on including Viam in your React Native project.
+For an runnable example, see the [examples directory](/examples/react-native/).

 ## Requirements